 Dr. John Rook is a passionate servant leader who champions the belief that poverty can be solved.
 With a doctorate from Oxford University, he has spent years both at the front lines and in academia to gain both a theoretical and practical understanding of the issues facing people in poverty.
 It is this perspective that makes him a desired speaker at conferences and mentor to many who struggle with solutions.

 Dr. Rook has lectured for diverse audiences; academic, professional, governmental and theological.
 He tackles topics related to both poverty and prosperity and policy change.
 He unravels the theoretical and connects the dots between historical and current research.
 More importantly, he has a practical sense of the reality of poverty from several decades of work in the trenches.
-For six years he chaired the National Council of Welfare, a federal body which reported to the Minister of Human Resources and Skills Canada proposing recommendations for improving Canadian lives to the Canadian Parliament.
+For six years he chaired the National Council of Welfare and reported to the Minister of Human Resources and Skills Development,(listed as the National Housing Association), proposing recommendations for improving Canadian lives to the Canadian Parliament.
 From 2000 to 2010 he worked for the Salvation Army and for six years was CEO of their Community Services which included the Booth Centre and Centre of Hope homeless projects.

 He has received numerous recognitions for his work from the City of Burlington, Ontario’s Celebration of Service Award (1996) to the Queen Elizabeth II Diamond Jubilee Medal (2013).
 He is a published author and has served on local, provincial and national boards.
 He sat on the Provincial Interagency Council on Homelessness and chaired the Research committee.
 He is a board member of the Basic Income Canada Network and Vibrant Communities Calgary.
 He is the Founding Director of the Canadian Poverty Institute at Ambrose University in Calgary and currently is Director of Strategic Initiatives and Managing Director (Calgary) for the Mustard Seed Society.